Alexandra Recreation Ground (Bromley)

 Full Site Description

-By the early C20th an additional area was laid out for recreation, previously open land to the south of the original park, bordered by Maitland Road to the west and the newly laid out Alexandra Road to the east.
-By 1912 maps show that a central bandstand was located in this part of the park and by the early 1930s there were tennis courts in the north, with later maps showing a formally laid out garden south of the courts.
+By the early 1930s there were tennis courts in the north, with later maps showing a formally laid out garden south of the courts.
 By the 1930s the southern end of the original park had a bowling green with pavilion, toilets, and a bandstand on the former site of the pond, and by the 1940s a paddling pool had been added.
 Cricket was a popular sport played in the park.

 Today Alexandra Recreation Ground is an area of relatively level grass with a children’s play area at the southern end, a bowling green to the east, a children’s paddling pool to the west and playing fields to the north.
+The pavilion is now painted with colourful murals showing the landscape with wild flowers, birds, insects and other wildlife, and includes an image of the former bandstand.
 Residential housing, partly screened by shrubs and trees on the boundary, surrounds the site.
 There are mature trees along the western boundary with Maitland Road, and others decorate the park and the children’s play area, which is enclosed within iron railings.
 Tarmac paths run around the perimeter, these connect the park with the Green Chain path system.
 A finger post to the south of the bowling green indicates Cator Park (q.v.)
 1 mile; Beckenham Place (q.v.)
 3 miles; Thamesmead Riverside (q.v.)
 16.5 miles to the east and Crystal Palace Park (q.v.)
 1.25 miles to the west.
 The main entrance is in Alexandra Road.
 The Friends of Cator Park and Alexandra Recreation Ground were established in 2008 to encourage better care of both parks, and organise a variety of activities.

 Further Information (Planning and Conservation)